AmirTJ/EECS-3311/README.md

 > For Test java class, we need few more libraries.
 We need juint-jupiter-api-5.9.2.jar and junit-platform-commons-1.9.2.jar and JUnit 5 to make the Test java class works.

 > And need to change your own MYSQL password in IntegrationTest.java, BookSearch.java and booksOrganization.java before use the test java file.

+ ### Itr3
+ ( In this iteration many modifications have been made to the code and the Database )

+ > The borrow GUI updated

+ > Search Method Updated and used in borrow

+ > refactoring used in data base and some user interfaces

+ > Design issues solved such as not using a builder design using refactoring